AutomationPanda/behavior-driven-python/pytest-bdd/README.md

 Every feature and scenario is tagged according to coverage area.

 ### Test Execution
-To run all tests from the root directory, run `pipenv run pytest`.
+To run all tests from the root directory, run `pytest`.
 All the standard
 [pytest command line options](https://docs.pytest.org/en/latest/usage.html) work.